 This night and the following night in Montreal were filmed with the goal of properly documenting their live show.
 The first night is ten years to the day before Freddie Mercury would pass away from AIDS.

 A Rolling Stone article circa 1980/81 said Montreal was chosen as the location for filming because the audience were louder than the monitors at the 1980 show.
-Furthermore, Madison Square Garden in New York was considered at one point, but the Montreal Forum ended up being a much cheaper option.
+Madison Square Garden in New York was considered at one point, but the Montreal Forum ended up being the cheaper option.

 The film was originally intended to be a tour in itself, by a company called Mobilevision that was essentially a traveling Imax.
-For this reason, the audio was originally mixed very dry, to give a sense that the band was in the room with the viewer rather than performing a concert - much to the dismay of the band (also worth noting is that the audience's volume level was brought down to a near whisper, which unfortunately contributed to a false idea in some viewers' eyes that Canadian audiences are unresponsive at rock concerts).
+For this reason, the audio was originally given a very dry and sterile mix, to give a sense that the band was in the room with the viewer rather than performing a concert - much to the dismay of the band (also worth noting is that the audience's volume level was brought down to a near whisper, which unfortunately contributed to a false idea in some viewers' minds that the audience was bored and unreceptive).
 Furthermore, the director of the film, Saul Swimmer, managed to assume the rights to all the footage and audio, leading to many official releases that came to fruition - completely without any input from the band.